two-torial/two-torial/docs/games/konami/iidx/16_empress/setup.md

     - `TYPE B`: Lower latency
     - `TYPE A`: If your monitor has high latency

-    We recommend starting with `TYPE B` and returning change this later if you encounter any issues.
+    We recommend starting with `TYPE B` and changing this later if you encounter any issues.

     - Go to `SAVE AND EXIT` then `GAME MODE`